ChainAgnostic/CAIPs/CAIPs/caip-4.md

 ## Simple Summary

-This document is about the details of the Bitcoin interface for CAIP-2.
+This document is about the details of the Bitcoin namespace and reference for CAIP-2.

 ## Abstract